KristinaAP/kristinaap.github.io/_pages/about.md

 About
 ======
-I am a postdoctoral researcher at the Department of International Economics, Government and Business, Copenhagen Business School, on the Ty­coon Can­did­ates project led by Mogens K. Justesen.
-I am also a postdoctoral research affiliate at the Center for Social Media and Politics (CSMaP) at New York University.
+I am a postdoctoral researcher at the [Department of International Economics, Government and Business, Copenhagen Business School](https://www.cbs.dk/en/research/department-international-economics-government-and-business-egb), on the Ty­coon Can­did­ates project led by Mogens K. Justesen.
+I am also a postdoctoral research affiliate at the [Center for Social Media and Politics (CSMaP) at New York University](https://csmapnyu.org/).
+I received my PhD degree in November 2024 from the [Department of Political Science, University of Copenhagen](https://politicalscience.ku.dk/).